Stat-Mat/GyrospeedWin/README.md

 * Fixes the issue with the original Gyrospeed where it did not clear the keyboard buffer before starting the crunched program
 * Supports processing either a single PRG file or batch processing all PRGs in a given folder (drag and drop)
+* Can automatically build optimised compilation TAP files based on a given cassette tape length in minutes
 * Supports 10 different loading effects such as the classsic FreeLoad colour cycling from the Ocean Loader, as well an option for randomised effect selection
+* Supports both the standard and clear screen with white-text found message styles
 * Includes full C# and 6502 assembly sourcecode

 ## Screenshots